chaoss/community/media-and-outreach/brand-style-guide.md

 # CHAOSS Brand Style Guide
-The CHAOSS brand style guide can be found at in the [Brand Style Guide Slide Deck](https://docs.google.com/presentation/d/1BZSBa4Ttji95NTPwHcVjcu-CgiuwBezd/edit#slide=id.p10).
+The complete CHAOSS brand style guide can be found in the [Brand Style Guide Slide Deck](https://docs.google.com/presentation/d/1BZSBa4Ttji95NTPwHcVjcu-CgiuwBezd/edit#slide=id.p10).

-This document is a guide to the brand communication style for the CHAOSS project.
+This guide aims to summarize the high points regarding the use of the CHAOSS brand.
-It was created to help you represent the project’s brand consistently.
-It explains what the CHAOSS brand stands for, how it’s expressed, and how the creative elements fit together in our communications.

 ## Project Name & Logo